mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/10-classes/index.md

 > The first argument passed to the constructor should be a
 > `string`, and should be available within the scope of the constructor
 > as `make`.
-Also, create a `public` class field on `Car` called `make` and
+This also creates a `public` class field on `Car` called `make` and
 > pass it the value that was given to the constructor

-It's important to understand the order in which "constructor-stuff" runs
+It is important to understand the order in which "constructor-stuff" runs.

-Here's an example that will help us understand how all this works
+Here's an example that will help us understand how this works:
 ```ts twoslash
 class Base {}